The BEHS Eagle Times

 It’s uncertain how different things will be in September, if we go back at all.
 Until mid-July, it won’t be clear what consequences will have been thrust upon school in the fall.
 “For now,” said Ms. Maguire conclusively, “we cling to hope and revel on how well students and staff have done so far.”

-Ms. Maguire feels that this achievement does not solely belong to her.
+As for her award, Ms. Maguire feels that this achievement does not solely belong to her.
 “I don’t think the recognition is just mine,” she expressed.
 “You don’t earn something like that without being part of a community,” which she explains includes good teachers, good leadership, good teammates, “and good kids.”

 “So,” she continued, “I think we earned it; I don’t necessarily think I did… I just come and do my job every day.”